RishiK-git/Black-Jack/README.md

-A simple, text-based Blackjack game implemented in Java.
+A text-based Blackjack game implemented in Java.
 This project was developed as part of a coding challenge for an internship application.

 🎮 Features
 - Multiplayer gameplay: Play against a computer-controlled dealer and multiple users on one device in the console.